Montana-Media-Arts/340-interactive-art/modules/week-11/_posts/2020-01-01-final-project.md

 ## Submission

 Please submit your final project as a new forum post to the Final Project Submission Forum on Moodle.

 - [Final Project Submission Forum on Moodle](https://moodle.umt.edu/mod/hsuforum/view.php?id=1714426)

+### Deliverables

 To submit this work, you will upload;

 1. The TouchDesigner Network file, along with any associated external media.
 This should be uploaded as a `.zip` file.
 2. A video capture representing the artwork in the best way possible. (_This will likely be a video recording of the TD output in "performance" mode._)
-	- This should likely be a high-quality capture of your TD network using the [_Movie File Out_ TOP]({{site.baseurl}}/modules/week-4/recordVideoOut/).
+	- This be a high-quality capture of your TD network using the [_Movie File Out_ TOP]({{site.baseurl}}/modules/week-4/recordVideoOut/).
-	- Alliteratively, this could be a [screen capture]({{site.baseurl}}/modules/week-4/captureYourDisplay/) of the network, working on your computer.
+	- Alternatively, this could be a [screen capture]({{site.baseurl}}/modules/week-4/captureYourDisplay/) of the network, working on your computer.
 	- Regardless, this video should include;
-		- a title screen
+		- a title screen (this should at minimum include; your name, the work's title, and the year made)
+		- a final credits screen (include the title of the work again)
 		- appropriate credits
 		- high-quality sound (if appropriate)
 	- **{ NOTE: } _This will be the primary file used to assess the success of your final project!
 Please make this video the best representation you can._**
-	- If you video is too large to upload, you will need to upload it to YouTube and provide a viewing link.
+	- Preferred delivery is a public YouTube link.
+Alternatively, you can submit a private link or upload a file (if small enough).
-4. A discussion of your experience, the artwork, and future work you intend to complete with TouchDesigner.
+3. A discussion of your experience, the artwork, and future work you intend to complete with TouchDesigner.
 	- This brief description can also include any information you may want myself and the grading TA's to know about your work.
 	- This does not need to be too long of a writing.
 	- You will upload this as text to your forum submission.